-We finance a meaningful portion of our investments in Servicer Advances with structured financing arrangements.
+We finance a meaningful portion of our Servicer Advance Investments and servicer advances receivable with structured financing arrangements.
 These arrangements are commonly of a short-term nature.
-These arrangements are generally accomplished by having the purchaser of such Servicer Advances, which is a subsidiary of the Company, transfer our right to repayment for certain Servicer Advances we have acquired from one of our mortgage servicers to one of our wholly owned bankruptcy remote subsidiaries (a "Depositor").
-We are generally required to continue to transfer to the related Depositor all of our rights to repayment for any particular pool of Servicer Advances as they arise (and are transferred from one of our mortgage servicers) until the related financing arrangement is paid in full and is terminated.
+These arrangements are generally accomplished by having the named servicer, if the named servicer is a subsidiary of the Company, or the purchaser of such Servicer Advance Investments (which is a subsidiary of the Company) transfer our right to repayment for certain servicer advances that we have as servicer under the relevant Servicing Guidelines or that we have acquired from one of our Servicing Partners, as applicable, to one of our wholly owned bankruptcy remote subsidiaries (a "Depositor").
+We are generally required to continue to transfer to the related Depositor all of our rights to repayment for any particular pool of servicer advances as they arise (and, if applicable, are transferred from one of our Servicing Partners) until the related financing arrangement is paid in full and is terminated.
 The related Depositor then transfers such rights to an "Issuer."
 The Issuer then issues limited recourse notes to the financing sources backed by such rights to repayment.

-The outstanding balance of Servicer Advances securing these arrangements is not likely to be repaid on or before the maturity date of such financing arrangements.
+The outstanding balance of servicer advances securing these arrangements is not likely to be repaid on or before the maturity date of such financing arrangements.
 Accordingly, we rely heavily on our financing sources to extend or refinance the terms of such financing arrangements.
 Our financing sources are not required to extend the arrangements upon the expiration of their stated terms, which subjects us to a number of risks.
-Financing sources electing to extend may charge higher interest rates and impose more onerous terms upon us, including without limitation, lowering the amount of financing that can be extended against any particular pool of Servicer Advances.
+Financing sources electing to extend may charge higher interest rates and impose more onerous terms upon us, including without limitation, lowering the amount of financing that can be extended against any particular pool of servicer advances.

-If a financing source is unable or unwilling to extend financing, including, but not limited to, due to legal or regulatory matters applicable to us or our mortgage servicers, the related Issuer will be required to repay the outstanding balance of the financing on the related maturity date.
+If a financing source is unable or unwilling to extend financing, including, but not limited to, due to legal or regulatory matters applicable to us or our Servicing Partners, the related Issuer will be required to repay the outstanding balance of the financing on the related maturity date.
 Additionally, there may be substantial increases in the interest rates under a financing arrangement if the related notes are not repaid, extended or refinanced prior to the expected repayment dated, which may be before the related maturity date.
-If an Issuer is unable to pay the outstanding balance of the notes, the financing sources generally have the right to foreclose on the Servicer Advances pledged as collateral.
+If an Issuer is unable to pay the outstanding balance of the notes, the financing sources generally have the right to foreclose on the servicer advances pledged as collateral.

-As of December 31, 2016, certain of the notes issued under our structured servicer advance financing arrangements accrued interest at a floating rate of interest.
-Servicer Advances are non-interest bearing assets.
-Accordingly, if there is an increase in prevailing interest rates and/or our financing sources increase the interest rate "margins" or "spreads." the amount of financing that we could obtain against any particular pool of Servicer Advances may decrease substantially and/or we may be required to obtain interest rate hedging arrangements.
+Currently, certain of the notes issued under our structured servicer advance financing arrangements accrue interest at a floating rate of interest.
+Servicer advances are non-interest bearing assets.
+Accordingly, if there is an increase in prevailing interest rates and/or our financing sources increase the interest rate "margins" or "spreads." the amount of financing that we could obtain against any particular pool of servicer advances may decrease substantially and/or we may be required to obtain interest rate hedging arrangements.
 There is no assurance that we will be able to obtain any such interest rate hedging arrangements.